01mf02/jq-lang-spec/json.md

 if $v$ is a boolean or a number, then the operator yields an error.
-Given that the definition of these operators differs greatly between different jq implementations, we are only going to cover a few basic cases for these operators that all jq implementations agree on.
+Given that the definition of these operators differs greatly between different jq interpreters, we are only going to cover a few basic cases for these operators that all jq interpreters agree on.
 We omit all remaining cases, such as indexing with non-integer numbers, indexing with non-existing keys, and